Frobeniusnorm/Flint/README.md

 and link it against `-lflint -lOpenCL`.

 The systems it was tested on ran Arch Linux, Gentoo, Fedora and Void.
 It was tested on AMD GPUs (integrated and dedicated), integrated Intel CPUs and on a NVIDIA GPU.
-`docs/` folder: [https://frobeniusnorm.github.io/Flint/](https://frobeniusnorm.github.io/Flint/).
+There is a html documentation in the `docs/` folder: [https://frobeniusnorm.github.io/Flint/](https://frobeniusnorm.github.io/Flint/).
 You can also build it yourself with the Makefile in the docs folder, the prerequisit is a working version of ghc.
-However usually the newest version of the documentation is already built in the repository.
+However usually the newest version of the documentation is already built in the repository and deployed to the above mentioned site.

 ## Dependencies ##
 - OpenCL